Our rating: 4/5

 Squarespace’s free trial is a real free trial, too – you don’t have to input any payment information until your free trial is up.
 If you want to get started earlier, though, you can!

-If you do end up purchasing a page with Squarespace, then later decide that it isn’t for you, Squarespace also offers a two-week money-back guarantee.
+If you do end up purchasing a page with Squarespace and later decide that it isn’t for you, Squarespace also offers a two-week money-back guarantee.
 If you start getting cold feet within two weeks of purchasing your plan, you can get your money back, no questions asked.

-The free period and money-back guarantee are incredibly important not only for building your online business, but also to see if you and the Squarespace platform get along.
+The free period and money-back guarantee are crucial for building your online business and seeing if you and the Squarespace platform get along.
 Perhaps you just can’t get the hang of the interface, or maybe you prefer to build your website in code instead of drag-and-drop.

 By now, you know virtually everything about Squarespace, including what you can do with it, who it’s best for, and how it can help grow your website or business.
-However, as we said at the beginning, it comes with its own pluses and minuses, just like any other web builder.
+However, as we said initially, it comes with its own pluses and minuses, just like any other web builder.

 There’s a reason why Squarespace is touted as “the leader in website design” on their landing page, along with countless glowing reviews.
 They’ve created a winning formula for what they do, and it continues to work well for them (and anyone who leaves their reviews).